cortexlib/box/README.md

 }
 ```

 ### Restructuring

 Box sits between `std::vector` and `std::array` in terms of resource managment.
 The elements are stored dynamically but individual elements cannot be added to the box.
 However, a box is not fixed to its given size at construction.
-Box supports to operations for changing the dimensions of the box.
+Box supportst two operations for changing the dimensions of the box.

+Box also supports more literal transformations of the data it holds.
+You've already seen one, `box::transpose` (!) which performs the mathematical transpose.
+There are two other categories for transformations, flips and rotates.

 #### Resize